 In the meantime, between 1558 and 1570, Ammannati created a monumental staircase for the main floor, and extended the rear wings of the building, embracing the courtyard and closing it on the west side.

 In 1616, a competition was launched to extend the facade, won by Giulio Parigi, nephew of Ammannati.
 The work was finished by Alfonso Parigi, his son, in 1631.

 In the 18th century, Giuseppe Ruggeri added the two side wings that embrace the square.

 In the early 19th century, the palace was used by Napoleon Bonaparte as a residence, during his government of Italy.

-Vittorio Emanuele II resided here from 1865, when Florence became the capital of Italy, until 1871, when he moved to the Palazzo del Quirinale in Rome, the new capital.
+The King Vittorio Emanuele II resided here between 1865, when Florence became the capital of Italy, and 1871, when he moved to Palazzo del Quirinale, in Rome, the new capital.